 Absent a strong policy response, the COVID-19 recession would have likely caused a dramatic reduction in disposable personal income as workers lost jobs and businesses shut down.
-The April 2020 unemployment rate was 14.7 percent, the highest it has been since the Great Depression, and the rate for May was 13.3 percent.
+The April 2020 unemployment rate was 14.8 percent, the highest it has been since the Great Depression, and the rate for May was 13.3 percent.
 In surveys, households reported high levels of concern about their financial security, with nearly half reporting significant losses of both income and wealth (Coibion, Gorodnichenko, and Weber 2020).

 Employee compensation fell drastically in March and April of 2020.
-Despite large gains being made over the course of May and June, growth in compensation has since slowed and remained below pre-pandemic levels as of February 2021.
-By looking at data from the Bureau of Economic Analysis (BEA) on aggregate real disposable personal income, however, we see that after initial declines during the early pandemic, disposable income has risen above pre-pandemic levels and has remained elevated throughout 2020 and into 2021.
+Despite large gains being made over the course of May and June, compensation remained below pre-pandemic levels through the third quarter of 2020.
+By looking at data from the Bureau of Economic Analysis (BEA) on aggregate real disposable personal income, however, we see that after initial declines during the early pandemic, disposable income had risen above pre-pandemic levels by April 2020 and remained elevated throughout 2020.
 The discrepancy between employee compensation and personal income is evidence that stimulus measures passed throughout 2020 helped put a floor on household income during the pandemic.
 During May of 2020, Treasury and IRS announced that nearly 130 million Americans had received Economic Impact Payments, worth more than \$218 billion, in less than five weeks.
 In total, approximately 166 million Economic Impact Payments totaling about \$277 billion were delivered in round one, with more appropriated in late December.
 The ARP also included direct payment to individuals of up to \$1,400 for individuals and \$2,800 for families.

-10 Some estimates put the rate at higher than the official U-3 rate.
+&lt;sup>10 Some estimates put the rate at higher than the official U-3 rate.
 See, for example, Fairlie, Couch, and Xu (2020).

 The expansions to the unemployment insurance program have also propped up incomes.
-As of the beginning of April 2021, over \$515 billion has been received by households, \$169 billion of which has come since the start of the fourth quarter 2020.
-Outlays since October have been dominated by \$45 billion for PUA benefits for self-employed and gig-economy workers, \$40 billion for PEUC benefit extensions for workers who have exhausted their regular State benefits, and \$71 billion in Federal Pandemic Unemployment Compensation (FPUC) provided through an additional \$300 in weekly benefits that was added in the Appropriations Act in December 2020 and extended in the ARP.
-Recent research from early in the pandemic found no evidence that these funds discourage employment.
-For example, Altonji et al. (2020) found that workers who experience larger increases in UI generosity did not experience large declines in employment when the benefits expansion went into effect and that those individuals returned to their previous jobs at similar rates as others.
-11
+As of the beginning of July 2021, over \$620 billion has been received by households, \$275 billion of which has come since the start of the fourth quarter 2020.
+Outlays since October have been dominated by \$64 billion for PUA benefits for self-employed and gig-economy workers, \$62 billion for PEUC benefit extensions for workers who have exhausted their regular State benefits, and \$133 billion in Federal Pandemic Unemployment Compensation (FPUC) provided through an additional \$300 in weekly benefits that was added in the Appropriations Act in December 2020 and extended in the ARP.
+The pace of these expenditures should slow moving forward, reflecting the recovering labor market, improved vaccination rates, and the opting-out of some States from these UI programs.